Bay Street's Orvis Endorsed Fly Fishing Guides

 A little About South Carolina's Best Fly Fishing Guides!

 Head guide, Capt.
 Tuck started fishing and shrimping the Beaufort area 30 years ago with his grandfather.
 He has heavily fished South Carolina's Lowcountry from Charleston to Savannah and has incorporated his fly fishing experience of twenty plus years to exclusively target saltwater species here in Beaufort, SC.
-Tuck targets redfish, seatrout, ladyfish, cobia, tarpon, and sheepshead on the fly as well as on light tackle from a 2019 Maverick HPX-S. Because of its unmatched excitement, sight fishing is his primary method of targeting most species.
+Tuck targets redfish, seatrout, ladyfish, cobia, tarpon, and sheepshead on the fly as well as on light tackle from a 2020 Maverick HPX-S Carbon Edition.
+Because of its unmatched excitement, sight fishing is his primary method of targeting most species.

 Capt.
-Shannon O'Quinn - Boat: 19' East Cape Vantage
+Shannon O'Quinn - Boat: 17' East Cape Evo

 Shannon started fishing as a young child on the Satilla River in Woodbine, Georgia.
 Exploring the salt and fresh water rivers and lakes of South Georgia with his grandfather, he honed his skills before moving to the South Carolina Low Country in 1999.
 Since then the concentration has been on inshore salt waters targeting Cobia, Jack Crevalle, Tarpon, Trout and Red Fish with sight fishing being his method of choice.
-He fishes out of a 19’ East Cape Vantage.
+He fishes out of a 2020 17’ East Cape Evo.

 Capt.
 Tony Welch - Boat: 17' 8" Beavertail B2